 The idea is to create "mini-mainframes," or z/OS running on x86, aimed at a departmental or office level -- areas currently dominated by Windows, Intel and variants of Unix.
 The idea is not new.
 Years ago, I saw an IBM demonstration of OS/390 running on a desktop computer.
 Third parties have created MVS-compatible hardware that ran pretty well until IBM stopped them.
-Then there's
+Then there's Hercules, an open source emulator, which claims to be able to simulate mainframe operating systems from now and back to the 1980s.

 To break into this market, an x86 mainframe would have to meet a few requirements.